jrxlab/live_cell_phenotyping_capture_proc/README.md

-Combined_coordinates_system_pts_dataframe is the output dataframe that will be saved into a .csv file, A the conversion matrix and B the conversion vector
+Combined_coordinates_system_pts_dataframe is the output dataframe that will be saved into a .csv file, A the conversion matrix and B the conversion vector.